The Grapevine: Adam Dimech's blog

 So whether this phenomenon is a mere trend or an evolution of the internet, time will tell.
 But for now at least, I will be putting my own name to URL redirection.

-4 Responses to “Putting my name to URL redirection”
+4 responses to “Putting my name to URL redirection”

 Cool.
 Did you grab some open-source code to do it, or whip up something yourself?